scrabbletank/farhome-rules/monstermanual.md

 ___
 ***Quick.*** This creature is immune to opportunity attacks when using the Move action (but not sprint).

-***Spellcaster.*** This creature is an Arcane (2) caster and has 3 1st and 1 2nd level spell slots.
-They have a codex with the following spells: _Firebolt, Cold Snap, Static Shock, Poison Trap_.
+***Spellcaster.*** This creature is proficient Arcane (2) spells.
+They are a 2nd level caster with 5 mana and have a codex with the following spells: _Firebolt, Cold Snap, Static Shock, Poison Trap_.

 **Actions**